James Syme Drew: Somme offensive

 In July 1916, Drew's 26th Brigade took part in the Battles of Albert, Bazentin Ridge and Delville Wood.
 In the autumn of 1916 the 26th Brigade saw more action during the Battle of Le Transloy.

 In January 1917, Drew was again mentioned in Haig's despatches and was promoted to the rank of major.

 Drew left the 9th (Scottish) Division in February to take up a Staff appointment with the 15th (Scottish) Division, who would take part in the Battle of Arras and the Battle of Passchendaele.

 In June, Drew was once again mentioned in Haig's Despatches.

 In October, Drew took up a staff appointment with the XVIII Army Corps for the Second Battle of Passchendaele.

 In December, Drew was again mentioned in Haig's Despatches, for distinguished and gallant services and devotion to duty during the February to September 1917 period, for which he gained the Distinguished Service Award.

-Senior Officers' School

-In March 1918, Drew was given the rank of temporary Lieutenant-Colonel and took up a Special Appointment as Chief Instructor at the Senior Officers' School, Aldershot.
+In March 1918, Drew was given the rank of temporary lieutenant-colonel and took up a Special Appointment as Chief Instructor at the Senior Officers' School, Aldershot.